migariane/SUGML/README.md

-# ELTME presentation at the SUGM:
+# ELTMLE presentation at the SUGM:
 ## 2017 London Stata Users Group Meeting

 # Content of the repository: